 TEACHING AND SCHOLARSHIP

-From fall 2018 to spring 2022, I was faculty for the Freedom Scholars Program at The New School.
-Freedom Scholars is a social justice peer-learning community where an inclusive cohort of students study the elements of intersectional movement building and social justice through a values-based curriculum.
+From fall 2018 to spring 2022, I served as faculty for the Freedom Scholars Program at The New School, a social justice peer-learning community where diverse students explore intersectional movement building and social justice.
+The program fosters a participatory, values-based curriculum, combining academic rigor with financial support, advocacy, and engagement with activists and organizers.

 Previous Courses: